utk-cs340-spring23/students/rsparks3.md

 * Github username: RehseSparks
 * Major: Computer Science
 ## Background
-* I'm a junior at UTk.
+* I'm a junior at UTK.
 Before college I lived in Murfreesboro, TN and went to Central Magnet School.
 I started as an exploratory student and eventually found my interest in computer science.
 I currently have experience in two programming languages:
  * C/C++
  * Python
 ## Interests